GunaManivel/Cuppa-Cafe-React-App/README.md

 ## Credits

-This project was created by [Your Name].
+This project was created by [Guna Manivel].